awsdocs/aws-elemental-mediapackage-user-guide/doc_source/channels-edit.md

 1. On the channel's details page, choose **Edit channel**\.

-1. Make the changes that you want\.
+1. Make the changes that you want\.\.

 1. Choose **Save changes**\.